ehoda9/udacity_AWS_RDS_s3_Bucket_project/docs/pipline.md

   we can too setup environment variables in CircleCI GUI

 ### How pipline work ?
+You can think of him as someone who works for you and you tell him some tasks to do for you to save time

 We imagine that we have a team of developers working on a project For example, we have a project repo in the Github platform